 - is on the Performers List.

-Schedule 3 details the information required in before a person can carry on a regulated activity, including:
+Schedule 3 details the information required before a person can carry on a regulated activity, including:

-- Satisfactory evidence of conduct in previous employment concerned with the provision of
+- 2. Satisfactory evidence of conduct in previous employment concerned with providing either:

 - children or vulnerable adults.